evernost/gangQin/conf/README.txt

 *** gangQin/conf ***
-Contains the .ini file that stores information/settings of the app (like the last song practiced)
+Contains the 'conf.ini' file that stores tunable settings of the app (like the last song practiced)